rossph3lan/Recipe_Cluster/README.md

 3. **Structure**

 * The overall layout and structure is relatively simple.
 I focused on the user been able to user the application for its intended purpose.
 Straight to the point.
 My pages with user content consist of a header followed by an image.
-Below the image is a short sentence or paragraph explaning what the page does.
+Below the image is a short sentence or paragraph explaining what the page does.
 Below then, the main feature or purpose of the page.

 ### Wireframes

-* Wireframes and Mockups I madew early on are included in a folder within my project called "wireframes".
+* Wireframes and Mock ups I made early on are included in a folder within my project called "wireframes".

 ## Technologies Used